 See all problems of the 2011 Hyundai Sonata.

 On 5 occasions my car has temporarily stalled/lost power for an instant, always at freeway speed within 10 miles of my home.
 The sensation is as if the car had run into something heavy on the pavement.
 It violently pitched my wife and I forward and I expect that we would have hit the dash had we not been wearing seatbelts.
 After exiting the freeway in all cases, the car had barely enough acceleration to drive more than 25 mph for the couple of miles to the dealer.
 The dealer claims that they cannot repair a problem which they cannot duplicate.
 I understand this but find it difficult to believe that Hyundai has never heard of this issue before.
 I strongly feel that my vehicle is unsafe and needs to be repaired under the manufacturer's warranty.
 I am only 30,000 miles into a 100,000 mile warranty.

 The contact owns a 2006 Hyundai Sonata.
 The contact stated that while parking, she heard a loud popping noise.
 When she inspected the vehicle, she noticed that the compression pulley in the engine had broken.
 Because of the failure, the vehicle was unable to be driven.
 The vehicle was not inspected or repaired.
 The manufacturer was not aware of the failure.
 The current and failure mileages were approximately 71,000.

 See all problems of the 2006 Hyundai Sonata.

 the idler pulley bearing was replaced in the engine.
 Updated 11/24/09.
-It was March 10, 2009 when this engine belts and pulleys issue occurred.

 See all problems of the 2007 Hyundai Sonata.